blaulan/beancount-pbi/README.md

 3. Open *Power BI* and go to `File > Options and Settings > Options > Python scripting`, either select the detected `python` instance or paste your installation path.
 4. Open `example.pbix`, find `account` table from the `Fields` pandel on the right.
 Right click on it and select `Edit query`.
 ![](screenshots/screenshot_001.png)
-5. From the pop-up `Power Query Editor` winddow, `Queries` panel on the left side, change `data_path` to your beancount file and `currency` to your major currency.
+5. From the pop-up `Power Query Editor` window, `Queries` panel on the left side, change `data_path` to your beancount file and `currency` to your major currency.
 6. Close the editor and the data will refresh automatically.

 ## how does it work?
-1. *Net-Worth*: report for net worth based on relative accounts.
-It depand on the account metadata `asset-type`, which defines the account to be considered and its category.
+1. *Net-Worth*: report for net worth based on related accounts.
+It depands on the account metadata `asset-type`, which defines the account to be considered and its category.
 Here is an example:
 ```text
 2020-01-01 open Assets:US:BofA
   asset-type: "SAVING"